-Though this year’s conference had to be done virtually due to the pandemic, the panels were as successful as ever.
 How it works: Each panelist prepares a presentation and talks the viewers through their life experiences so far.
 As needed, Dr. Braden gently guides them and asks questions like they’re old friends — which of course they are — as they share their life’s emotional, social, and cognitive challenges and triumphs.

 “One of the greatest gifts of my career has been meeting people with FXS.”

 They each have their own unique story, and we’re sharing the individual stories from both the male and female panels here.